prishabh3/Ecocycle-Innovation/BLOG_INSTRUCTIONS.md

 - **Content**: Write your blog post content in the text area

 #### Optional Fields:
-- **Image URL**: Provide a URL to an image for your post (if no image is provided, a default image will be used)
+- **Image**: Add an image to your post using either file upload or URL (if no image is provided, a default image will be used)
 - **Author**: Leave as "Ecocycle Team" or change if needed
 - **Category**: Choose from Sustainability, Education, Innovation, Technology, or Featured
 - **Tags**: Add relevant tags separated by commas (e.g., Sustainability, Innovation, 3DPrinting)